NVIDIA/NeMo-Guardrails/README.md

 ### Supported LLMs

-You can use NeMo Guardrails with multiple LLMs like OpenAI GPT-3.5, GPT-4, LLaMa-2, Falcon, Vicuna, or Mistral.
+You can use NeMo Guardrails with multiple LLMs like OpenAI GPT-3.5, GPT-4, LLaMa-2, Falcon, Vicuna, or Mosaic.
 For more details, check out the [Supported LLM Models](./docs/user_guide/configuration-guide.md#supported-llm-models) section in the Configuration Guide.

 ### Types of Guardrails